cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 # Setting up the environment

-Welcome to the first step to get you started: the development environment setup process.
+Welcome to the first step: setting up your development environment.

-Since Cozy is built on many software bricks, we wrapped it into an easy-to-use virtual machine, so you don't pollute your local system.
-That also means you can use the operation system you like (well, there are obviously issues on Windows)!
+Since Cozy is made from several pieces, we wrapped it into an easy-to-use virtual machine, so you don't clutter your local system.
+That also means you can use the operation system you like!
+(Well, there are obviously issues on Windows.)

 ## Installing dependencies